stephanlindauer/gramobot/README.md

 gramobot
 ========

-## how to run
+## setup

+### configuration

+- setup a new twitter app at (https://apps.twitter.com/app/new)
+- setup a mongodb database wherever you want (http://docs.mongodb.org/manual/installation/)

+- go into `backend/config/`, get rid of the ".example" suffix on those files and enter your own credentials

+### run install script

-    make sure you have node, npm, bower and bruch installed
+make sure you have
+- node
+- npm
+- bower
+- bruch
+installed

 now just run
 $   ./install.sh

 and open localhost:3333 in your browser

 if you open channel "test" you can see how gramobot runs with a few fake tweets